Odd Man Out

 Odd Man Out is a 1947 British film noir directed by Carol Reed, and starring James Mason, Robert Newton, Cyril Cusack, and Kathleen Ryan.
 Set in Belfast, Northern Ireland, it follows a wounded Nationalist leader who attempts to evade police in the aftermath of a robbery.
 It is based on the 1945 novel of the same name by F. L. Green.

 The film received the first BAFTA Award for Best British Film, and was also nominated for the Academy Award for Best Film Editing.
-Filmmaker Roman Polanski repeatedly cited Odd Man Out as his favourite film.

 Odd Man Out follows the Mason character "on an anguished journey through the alleys of Belfast that visually presages Harry Lime's shadowy flight through the sewers of Vienna" in Reed's 1949 film The Third Man.

 Plot

-Irish nationalist 'organisation' member Johnny McQueen has been hiding for six months, since his escape from prison, in a house occupied by Kathleen Sullivan (who has fallen in love with Johnny) and her grandmother.
-He is ordered to rob a mill but his seclusion makes his men question his fitness; his lieutenant Dennis offers to take his place, but Johnny turns him down.
+Irish nationalist 'organisation' member Johnny McQueen has been hiding for six months, since his escape from prison, in a house occupied by Kathleen Sullivan (who has fallen in love with him) and her grandmother.
+He is ordered to rob a mill but his seclusion makes his men question his fitness; his lieutenant Dennis offers to take his place, but Johnny rejects the offer.

-Johnny, Nolan, and Murphy carry out the robbery, While fleeing, Johnny falls behind the others and is tackled by an armed guard, whom he kills.
+Johnny, Nolan, and Murphy carry out the robbery.
+While fleeing, Johnny falls behind the others and is tackled by an armed guard, whom he kills.
 Johnny is shot in the shoulder.
 He is pulled into the car, but falls out.
 Pat, the getaway driver, refuses to return to retrieve him.
 Weak and disorientated, Johnny hides in a nearby air raid shelter.

-After telling Dennis what happened, Nolan, Murphy and Pat leave for "headquarters."
+After telling Dennis what happened, Nolan, Murphy and Pat leave for "headquarters".
 On the way they are seen by police and pursued.
 Pat and Nolan stop off at Theresa O'Brien's well-to-do guest house, but Murphy does not trust her and goes elsewhere.
 Theresa betrays Pat and Nolan, who are killed in a gunfight with police.

 Dennis finds Johnny, but the police show up nearby.
 Dennis is captured after drawing them away.

 Johnny makes his way toward Kathleen's place, but collapses in the street.
 Passers-by Maureen and Maudie take him home, thinking he has been struck by a passing lorry.
 They attempt to give first-aid then see it is a gunshot wound, realising who they have found as the husband returns.
 An argument over what to do starts, Johnny hears their debate and departs, getting into a parked hansom cab.
 "Gin" Jimmy, the cab driver, comes out and starts looking for a fare, unaware he already has a wanted man for a passenger.
-When he finds out, he abandons Johnny in a vacant lot.
+When he finds out, he abandons Johnny.